 - The agenda of an ordinary Members Assembly must comprise at least these items.

 - All members of the association are allowed to participate in the Members Assembly.
 Participation using electronic means is also possible, whereby details are handled in a separate amendment for the usage of electronic means.
 If a member is a legal body, an unrestricted number of representatives are allowed to participate in the Members Assembly.
 However, the voting rights for this legal body are limited as stated in §8.

-- An ordinary Members Assembly is called on demand by the Managing Committee, but at least once per fiscal year, if possible in the first half of the fiscal year.
+- An ordinary Members Assembly is called on demand by the Managing Committee, but at least once per fiscal year.